maschinenstadt/lib.js/README.md

 #### "fuse-bindings"
 Added this dependency (at the moment the only one) for some own filesystem(s) which I'll integrate later.
 It is for various reasons.
-I wanted to completely stay away from foreign dependencies, but this one could be appropriate.
-TODO!
+I wanted to completely stay away from foreign dependencies, but this one will be appropriate.
+JFYI..

 #### Node.js original modules